 |

-| Corporate Bond Credit Spreads and Forecast Dispersion by Levent Güntay of Indiana University, and December 2006 Abstract: Recent research establishes a negative relation between stock returns and dispersion of analysts' earnings forecasts, arguing that, due to short-sale constraints in equity markets, asset prices more reflect the views of optimistic investors.
+| Corporate Bond Credit Spreads and Forecast Dispersion by Levent Güntay of Federal Deposit Insurance Corporation, and October 2010 Abstract: Recent research establishes a negative relation between stock returns and dispersion of analysts' earnings forecasts, arguing that asset prices more reflect the views of optimistic investors because of short-sale constraints in equity markets.
 In this article, we examine whether a similar effect prevails in corporate bond markets.
 After controlling for common bond-level, firm-level, and macroeconomic variables, we find evidence that bonds of firms with higher dispersion demand significantly higher credit spreads than otherwise similar bonds and that changes in dispersion reliably predict changes in credit spreads.
-We argue the dominating effect of dispersion is to proxy for future cash flow uncertainty due to the limited role of short-sale constraints in corporate bond markets.
+This evidence suggests a limited role of short-sale constraints in our corporate bond data sets.
+Consistent with a rational explanation, dispersion appears to proxy largely for future cash flow uncertainty in corporate bond markets.
 JEL Classification: G12, G32, G33.
-Keywords: Corporate bonds, credit risk, earnings forecasts. |
+Keywords: Analyst forecasts, Corporate bonds, Credit risk, Earnings volatility.
+Published in: Journal of Banking and Finance, Vol. 34, No. 10, (October 2010), pp. 2328-2345.
+Download paper (455K PDF) 18 pages [ |